Posts

 Image

-As the Polar Vortex continues to unleash freezing temps across the city, we search for more warmth in comfort food like the Velvety Tomato Soup & Adult Grilled Cheese from Sarabeth's on Park Avenue South.
-Adult here really just means excessive; as in excessive amounts of glorious melted cheddar, Manchego and Gruyere cheese all sandwiched between a buttery Bavarian pretzel roll dusted with salt.
-This sandwich has enough cheesy goodness to provide comfort for days, especially when dunked properly into the Velvety Cream of Tomato Soup.
-This thick, creamy broth is chock full of chopped shallots, chunky tomato and even more cheddar cheese shredded on top making this the ultimate soup and sandwich comfort combo.
+As the polar vortex continues to unleash freezing temps across the city, we search for more warmth in comfort food like the velvety Tomato Soup & Adult Grilled Cheese from Sarabeth's.
+Adult here really just means excessive; as in excessive amounts of glorious melted cheddar, manchego and gruyere cheese sandwiched between a buttery Bavarian pretzel roll dusted with salt.
+This sandwich has enough cheesy goodness to provide comfort for days, especially when dunked properly into the creamy tomato soup.
+This thick broth is full of chopped shallots, chunky tomato and even more cheddar cheese shredded on top, making this the ultimate soup and sandwich comfort combo.
 Sarabeth's 381 Park Avenue South at 27th Street New York, NY 10016